 What do Blockchain and IoT differ?

 Blockchain and IoT are two different worlds.
-Blockchain typically imposes low-power resource constraints whilst IoT requires heavy computational requirements to operate.
+IoT typically imposes low-power resource constraints whilst Blockchain requires heavy computational requirements to operate.
 The Blockchain provides a method of assuring trust among different parties.
 IoT coupled with Blockchain could result in ways of increasing assurances into physical processes.

 What potential does Blockchain technology hold locally and internationally?